ExpediaGroup/c3vis/docs/AWS_SDK_CONFIGURATION.md

     ]
 }
 ```

+### ECS IAM Task Role

+When running c3vis on an ECS cluster, you can use an ECS Task IAM Role, which
+ can be created using the process documented [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html#create_task_iam_policy_and_role).
+Ensure the IAM Policy has the permissions listed above.

+## Security Warning

 **WARNING:** c3vis makes ECS data from the above API calls (including environment variables in task definitions) available to clients/browsers.
 Ensure the c3vis server is available only to users that should have access to this information.